bbadzioch/MTH337_site/digests/digest_2.md

 $\LaTeX$ is not a part of Python.
 It is a typesetting system commonly used in disciplines that use a lot of mathematical formulas (math, physics, engineering, computer science etc.). $\LaTeX$ syntax is also used in some other contexts, e.g. in markdown cells in Jupyter Notebook (this is what I showed in class) or in Piazza posts.
-As a side note, $\LaTeX$ is also a programming language on its own right - one can write programs using $\LaTeX$.
+As a side note, $\LaTeX$ is also a programming language of its own right - one can write programs using $\LaTeX$.

 <br/><br/>